NIAEFEUP/nijobs-be/documentation/docs/offers/disable.md

 ## Details

-This endpoint hides the offer specified by offerId.
+This endpoint disables the offer specified by offerId.

 **URL** : `/offers/:offerId/hide`

 **Method** : <Highlight level="info" inline>POST</Highlight>

 :::info
-This is an action that can be reverted by the company.
-If you're looking for something more permanent, check [disable](./disable).
+This is an action that cannot be reverted by the company.
+If you're looking for a less serious action, check [hide](./hide).
 :::

 :::caution Authentication
-Auth is required to hide an Offer as a Company or Admin.
+Auth is required to disable an Offer as an Admin.
 Otherwise, if in god mode, [god_token](#god_token) must be provided.
 :::